Toporowski Stream Assessment and Rouge River Valleyland Restoration

 - removal of invasive plants and the development of a management plan to combat future growth of invasive plants.

-The Study Area includes the Rouge River and valleylands between Elgin Mills Road East to the north and Redstone Road to the south.
+The Study Area includes the Rouge River valleyland bounded by Elgin Mills Road East to the north and Redstone Road to the south.
 Within the Study Area, the watercourse flows south through both City and TRCA lands and between residential properties.

 Some private property owners adjacent to the valleylands have expressed concerns about potential high water levels next to their properties.
-Certain large portions of the Study Area are overgrown with invasive plants, which has likely impacted the flow of the stream.
+In addition, certain large portions of the Study Area are overgrown with invasive plants called Phragmites, which has impacted the flow of the stream.
+Phragmites is a fast-spreading reed that also threatens local wetlands, biodiversity and wildlife habitat.

 A Notice of Field Work was mailed to residents adjacent to the Study Area in April 2024. |